It’s a pretty safe guess that anyone who is reading this article has decided to form a Limited Liability Company (LLC) in California.

 The first benefit that owners of LLCs enjoy is that they cannot be held personally responsible for the liabilities and debts of the LLC.

-We’ve all been made very aware that unexpected events (like a global, viral pandemic) can put even the most successful and well-prepared LLCs out of business.
+Unexpected events can put even the most successful and well-prepared LLCs out of business.
 So this level of personal asset protection is much appreciated by business owners who value the hard work they’ve put into creating and developing their LLCs.

 The second benefit you receive when you form an LLC in California is the protection of your personal information.